 Design should be fully contextual, not only to our needs, but to the wants and desires that shape the environment where our products are used.
 I am constantly disappointed in the home electronics approach of black boxes that neither fit into our current needs nor in the context of our homes.
 I wanted to create this personal project because I could not find a simple and appealing multimedia solution that integrated all content seamlessly while looking fantastic in my living room.

 The problem: Cables, remotes, cables and more cables!
 Some of the cables could not even solve the issue of connecting my wireless system (Sonos) to my TV.
 I had too many apps controlling too many devices.
 I was in need of simplification, but without sacrificing functionality.
 Remote controls and set top boxes are relics from the past.
 With the amount of content we access through our phones, a more seamless system is needed.

 Tableau focuses on integrating all my experiences through the Google ecosystem to reduce the number of apps I have to use to access content.
 Chromecast and the Google Assistant are integrated into the system so video, music and tasks are seamlessly accessed without additional devices or even a remote control.
 The system is scalable, with the possibility of adding additional speakers that you can customize to your room decor.

 Need music in a room?
-Pull one of the integrated speakers out of the shelf and you have a connected wireless speaker you can control independently.
+Pull one of high quality wireless speakers from the shelf.
 Everything is controlled from your phone.

 Tableau offers the user complete flexibility in an integrated product with an Ikea-like pricetag and assembly.
 Just one app with multiple devices that fit together in a beautiful space.

 This project is my personal work and is in no way connected to Google, Netflix or any of its services.